-Self-love is a strength we lose sight of over time.
-We forget our greatness.
-We forget that it’s impossible to be strong all the time.
+Have you mastered the power of self-love?
+It’s not easy.
+Over time, we forget our greatness.
+We forget that it’s impossible be strong all the time.
 We forget that we aren’t alone.

-Self-love, real self-love, isn’t something you can magically turn on and off.
-It isn’t a feeling you suddenly regain or win after an accomplishment.
+True self-love isn’t something you can magically turn on and off.
+It’s not a feeling you suddenly regain after an accomplishment.
 It’s not a trophy waiting to be won.

-Self-love is a perspective.
-It’s an emotional connection between both yourself and your soul.
+Self-love is a perspective; an emotional connection between both yourself and your soul.
 And it matters.
-Here’s why.

 1) Only you have the power to move yourself forward.

-If you forget to take care of your own well-being, whatever happens next won’t matter.
-You might advance, but your dissatisfaction will show.
-Your apathetic emotions towards this bright and shiny new change will become evident.
+If you neglect your well-being, whatever happens next won’t matter.
+You might advance, but your discontentment will show.
+Eventually, someone will notice and ask you, “Are you happy?”

-Curious what happens next?
-Two things.
-First, you won’t know what to say for fear of looking ungrateful.
-And secondly, you’ll begin to really feel for the first time in a long while.
-And let me tell you – those thoughts won’t be pretty.
+At first, you won’t know what to say for fear of appearing ungrateful for this new change in your life.
+Then, you’ll begin to really feel for the first time in a long while.
+And let me tell you—those thoughts won’t be pretty.

 2) If you’re unhappy with yourself, it will show.

 A lack of self-love doesn’t only influence you.
-These underlying feeling of doubt will surface in one of two distinct ways: belligerent toxicity or fake happiness.
+These underlying feelings of doubt will surface in one of two distinct ways: toxicity towards others (and yourself) or fake happiness.
 If we’re being honest, both options are terrible.

 You might think any form of happiness is a good thing, but it’s not.
 Why?
-Because by allowing yourself to be happy only on the outside, you’re slowly losing yourself.
-You’re slowly forgetting what happiness means to you.
-And what’s more – you’re forgetting how to love yourself.
+Because if you allow yourself to be happy only on the outside, you will slowly lose sight of yourself in the process.
+You will slowly forget what happiness means to you.
+And most importantly, you’ll forget how to love yourself.

 Ask yourself: Why am I unhappy with myself?
 What’s causing these feelings of unrest and toxicity?